Nafidinara/bot-pancakeswap/README.md

 ## TROUBLESHOOT
 * there are some reason if your tx failed :
-- you haven't approve your WBNB
+- you haven't approve your BNB
 - your gas price are to small
 - your GWEI are to small (use 15+ for early token)
 - your slippage are to small (use 30+ for early token)